 And this missing piece of information is brilliant!
 It can turn your world completely around and liberate your guilt.
 It will allow your baby’s innate abilities to come forth and illuminate his/her high level of awareness.
 It gives life-changing insight, opens new windows to your child, and is incredibly bonding.

-Babies (also) cry to release stress and communicate about their experiences.
+Babies also cry to release stress and communicate about their experiences.

+This means that crying itself is a need too.
 Of course, always check immediate needs first, like hunger, discomfort, and closeness.

 But babies have feelings, just like we do.
 They experience stress, just like we do.
 And sometimes they need to let it out–just like we do.
 (If you’re the type to ever have a good cry, or you have a favorite way to “blow off steam,” you know what I mean!)